Full of warmth, elegance and charm, Grand Hotel Fasano was one of the first hotels that flourished on the “Riviera” at the end of the 19th Century.

 Famous show business personalities have passed through the doors of the Grand Hotel Fasano: Shirley Temple, Federico Fellini and Marcello Mastroianni just to name a few, and sport figures such as the Formula one champion Gerhard Berger.
 Situated in a beautiful century-old park, where exotic notes blend with the mood of the lake, Grand Hotel Fasano is an exclusive place also for the excellence of its services.

-The rooms and suites of this five-star hotel impress with tasteful grandezza, the interior with its cream hues creates an elegant lightness that encourages wellbeing.
+The rooms and suites of this five-star hotel are brightly decorated, the interior with its cream hues creates an elegant lightness that encourages wellbeing.
 Tradition and modernity are combined harmoniously.

 All bedrooms and suites offer magnificent views of the lake, the same breath taking views that inspired the Italian poet and writer Gabriele D’Annunzio, that inspired Paul Heyse (1910 Nobel Prize winner for Literature) and the painter Gustav Klimt.